 If you’re cooking your steak right, the seasonings you choose should accentuate the natural deliciousness of the meat, which should be brought out throughout the cooking process—searing the meat, getting that nice outer “crust” everyone is always raving about.
 That is where a good steak shines.

-Basically, if you don’t like the taste of steak and feel the need to mask it with other heavy seasonings, perhaps you should stick to chicken instead.
+Basically, if you secretly don’t like the taste of steak and feel the need to mask it with other heavy seasonings, perhaps you should just stick to chicken instead.

-Of course, there are notable exceptions to the rules.
-Personally, I’m a “It’s a free country” kind of guy, so I truthfully don’t really care what you season your steak with.
+Am I being too harsh?
+Maybe.
+To be honest, I don’t really care what you season your steak with.
 You want to toss a little adobo on there?
 Sofrito?
 Mojo?
 Garlic powder?
 Liquid smoke?
 By all means, brother!
 Do you!

-The only point to really keep in mind is that steak—any steak, really—comes with its own uniquely delicious flavor profile that should be accentuated by the crap you’re marinating it in or throwing on top of it.
+The essential point is that steak—quality steak, anyway—comes with its own uniquely delicious flavor profile that should be accentuated by the crap you’re marinating it in or throwing on top of it.

-If you’re going to use a seasoning, do so sparingly and with stuff that’s going to make your steak better, not something else entirely.
+So if you’re going to season, do so sparingly and with stuff that’s going to make your steak better, not something else entirely.